taiyal/Rhythm-Station/ReadMe.txt

 I can usually be found in #shakesoda on irc.freenode.net, or you can email me at shakesoda+rstation at gmail dot com. #shakesoda is, at this point, the official channel for Rhythm-Station.

+[Compiling on Linux/gcc]
+Make sure you've installed GLEW, GLFW, libpng, zlib, openal (and alut)

+Then just run make in the root directory.
+Note: the Makefile is very basic and was hacked together in about 2 minutes.